Reya-Labs/v2-vamm/README.md

 # Open issues

 - Testing is very much a work in progress. _Lots_ still to test.
-  - In particular, I (Cyclops) have low confidence that toekn tracking functions such as `trackFixedTokens` are doing the correct thing.
 - Need to add the concept of spread to all trades, so that LPs take the spread.
 (Safest to do this alongside relevant tests.)
 - Deployment logic is non-existent
 - We need to integrate with the `v2-core` repo, and in doing so we will presumably discover some API incompatibilities.